|

 Frog, no-one, but no-one, is going to take your hypnotic inductions seriously,

+including your self when you them back to your self.
 However, if this happens to be your experience when you hear your voice on a

 tape, there is no reason to run off into a corner and cry about it.
 There is

+much that can be done.
 Firstly and foremostly, voice is state.
 It IS state.
 It’s nothing else.
 Your

 voice control and your state control are absolutely one and the same thing and